Link Search Menu Expand Document Copy Check Copy

 Hints

-Check the glossary entry on motor representation.
+Check the glossary entry on motor representation, representational format, inferential integration, and Standard Solution.

 Please also follow the general instructions for Long Essay Questions.